Sergey842248/Substitute/README.md

 #### 🙏 Acknowledgements

-**Original Project:** A big thank you to the original project [expandiware](https://github.com/badbryany/expandiware) by @badbryany, on which this app is based (Data collection removed).
+**Original Project:** A big thank you to the original project [expandiware](https://github.com/badbryany/expandiware) by @badbryany, on which this app is based.
+WHICH COLLECTED DATA!!!

 ***

-Developed with ❤️ by Parsa
+Developed with ❤️ and Kotlin